 - You can use wheat flour, rice flour also to make this South Indian onion pakoda.
-When using these substitute one-fourth of the quantity of besan with rice flour or wheat flour.
-Make sure the besan’s quantity remains 3/4 as besan gives a nice texture, color and the taste to pakoda.
+When using these substitutes one-fourth of the quantity of besan with rice flour or wheat flour.
+Make sure the besan’s quantity remains 3/4 as besan gives a nice texture, color, and taste to pakoda.

 - For every batch, initially, keep the flame high for a few minutes and continue to fry them in medium to lower flame for crispier pakoda.

 - Add a tablespoon of chopped mint can make this recipe even more interesting.

 - Slightly reduce the flame once the pakoda start becoming golden brown, this ensures the crispness lasts longer.

 - Add finely chopped palak/spinach leaves for a nutrient-rich variation.

 - Chow Chow kootu

 - Spinach kootu

 - Indian side dish recipes